manuGil/GitCoDev/gitcodev/lesson2.md

 # LESSON 2: Branching and remote operations

+TODO: add a short description of the lesson

 <!-- This is a summary of the lecture notes for this lesson.
 The original list of commands has been edited and decorated with headings corresponding to the [lessons in the curriculum](course-units) more clearly.
 Some commands have been either removed or relocated or added for clarity and help self-study after the lesson.